Bachmann and Perry - a beautiful 2012 rivalry

 But he also stresses his record of more than a decade of executive experience heading Texas, which has had strong job growth that could help him win over the party's pro-business wing and independents.

-On his visit to more moderate New Hampshire on Saturday, Perry dropped much of the social rhetoric and focused his remarks on the economy and jobs.
+On his visit to more moderate New Hampshire on Saturday, Perry dropped much of the social rhetoric and focussed his remarks on the economy and jobs.

 Pawlenty ripped Bachmann for touting her opposition to higher spending, the healthcare overhaul and other government programs that passed over her objections.